CaoTrongThang/Easycraft/README.md

 # Just 2 Things To Make Your Life Even Easier And More Enjoy Your Journey

 - First and foremost, Minecraft is a game of achievements where you can do anything you want.
-While there isn't a specific goal, players often focus on collecting a wide variety of items by exploring the worlds, killing all bosses, building a house, constructing machines, and progressing from manual to automated processes,... etc, just do what you like, my spear is already level 50 so I'm building an aquarium right now.
+While there isn't a specific goal, players often focus on collecting a wide variety of items by exploring the worlds, killing all bosses, building a house, constructing machines, and progressing from manual to automated processes,... etc, just do what you like, my spear is already level 50 so I'm building an aquarium and collecting all the fishes in the worlds right now.

 - And secondly, you can find almost **anything** you want in the item suggestions, try to search for anything you want and just **CLICK** on the item you want, It'll show many categories you can choose to see how to craft the item, how to find the item, how to repair the item,...